The Ger Mandolin Orchestra Story

 In March 2011, at the Jewish Music Festival in Berkeley, California, eleven of the world’s finest mandolinists came together to create a new musical ensemble, remarkable not only for its artistry but for the story behind its creation.
 The group was conceived by Israeli-American Avner Yonai (right) whose search for his family roots had led him to a tattered photograph of his grandfather and other relatives playing in a pre-WWII Jewish mandolin orchestra in the Polish town of Gora Kalwaria (Ger in Yiddish).
 The photograph inspired Yonai to create a contemporary version of the orchestra, as a memorial project for his own family and the members of the orchestra, many of whom perished in the Holocaust.

 The Ger Mandolin Orchestra is much more than a memorial to Avner Yonai’s family.
 The Orchestra resurrects a little-known but quintessential Jewish musical form.
-Mandolin clubs and orchestras were at one time ubiquitous in Jewish Eastern Europe and in North American immigrant communities.
+Mandolin clubs and orchestras were at one time ubiquitous in Poland, Jewish Eastern Europe and in North American immigrant communities.
 The instrument was frequently incorporated in the curriculum of Yiddish schools, and was closely associated with left-wing social and workers movements.
 The instrument also provided one of the only means of musical expression for women in pre-war Jewish communities.
 As a ‘social’ instrument that brought individuals and communities together, the mandolin was simply unrivaled.
 While Klezmer and Yiddish folk and theatre music are most commonly associated with east European Jewish music, the centrality of the mandolin and mandolin orchestras in Jewish musical life has long been overlooked.
 The new Ger Mandolin Orchestra stands now not merely as a ‘living memorial’ to one particular family or community, but to an entire musical and cultural tradition that has disappeared from Jewish life.